Official websites use .mil

 A cleaning fee of up to $150.00 will be assessed of pet evidence or found in a room not designated as such.

-Vending machines are conveniently located in the laundry rooms or vending rooms in all of our facilities.
+Vending machines are conveniently located throughout our facilities.
 Additional items are also available at either the Lodging front desk or our Retail Store in Bldg.
 15.

 Laundry and Dry-Cleaning

 Washers and dryers are available in all buildings.
 Their use is free of charge.
-Dry-cleaning and laundry service is available inside the Yokota Community Center and on the east side in Tower 4300 as well as on the west side of the base.
+Dry-cleaning and laundry service is available inside the Yokota Community Center and on the East Side Shoppette building.
 A coin-operated laundry facility is available on the west side next to the AAFES car lot.

 Weapons and ammunition are not permitted in any quarters.
 Please contact Security Forces upon arrival for your weapon to be stored in the armory at 225-7227.

-Mail cannot be delivered to the Lodging Office or held for guest arrival.
-Mail can be addressed to you at the following:
+Mail can be delivered to the Lodging Office or held for a guest arrival.
+Guests must pick up mail immediately upon notification.
+Personal mail can also be addressed to you at the following:

 Call the Post Office at DSN (315) 225-7220 for more information.